 - What topics related to my product and desired business goals do I want to be known for?

-Use your answers to the questions to come up with a list of content topics you'll anchor your content strategy on.
+Use your answers to the questions to come up with a list of content topics you'll anchor your web content on.
 For example, if you're into digital marketing, the topics related to your business can include:

 - social media management

 You're probably already talking about these topics in your current online efforts!

 To further refine this topic list, put yourself in your reader's shoes, and try to understand what topics they want to learn about.
 Go ahead and make a list of these ideas as well, and use it to refine your current topic list.